 “That won’t be hard.”

 A week later, Candy met Jesse at lunch again.
-“Jesse, I want you to meet my new boyfriend, Mike.
-Mike, this is my best friend, Jesse.”
+“Jesse, I want you to meet my new boyfriend.
+Ethan, this is my best friend, Jesse.”

 Jesse smiled.
 “What do you want a fake ID for?”

 “It’d make it easier for a couple buddies and me to get beer.”